YaminArefeen/spark_mrm_2021/README.md

 ![Alt text](docs/images/integratedacs.png?raw=True "integrated3d")

-## Figure 8: 3D SPARK without an Integrated Acs Region
+## Supporting Figure 8: 3D SPARK without an Integrated Acs Region

 Spark applied to a 3D GRE acquisition with undersampling in the phase-encode and partition-encode dimensions.
 Now, we asssume that our acquisition does not contain an integrated ACS region.
 Instead, we assume that the ACS region has been under-sampled and reconstructing using GRAPPA kernels trained on some external reference scan.